LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

   * Clones the Spack repo from GitHub and checks out a specific version that we have tested.
   * Configures Spack compiler sets, adds custom package build rules and sets any options specific to Axom.
-  * Invokes Spack to build a complete set of TPLs for each configuration and generates a *host-config* file for each that captures all details of the configuration and the build dependencies.
+  * Invokes Spack to build a complete set of TPLs for each configuration and generates a *host-config* file that captures all details of the configuration and build dependencies.

 The figure illustrates what the script does.